 In today's modern world, most States have reciprocal legal agreements with other states concerning Driver's Licenses.
 Residents of one state are expected to obey traffic laws in other states, even if the law is different from their home state.

 When you receive a traffic ticket in another state (Florida DMV FAQ), you will be expected to fulfill the obligations just as you would in Florida.
 Also like Florida, if you do not fulfill the obligations, the offended state will take legal action against you in Florida.
 Depending on the Agreement, your license will be suspended (through the Florida DMV) and any points associated with the violation will be reported to Florida and applied against your license.

 A few good guidelines for any Florida resident who receives a Traffic Citation in another State:

 The State of Georgia has a Defensive Driver Improvement School program.
 It is to attend a 6-hour DDS (or greater) Level 2 course.
 Further, Georgia requires students to complete the course in a traditional classroom (Online classes are prohibited).

-Many Georgia Counties will permit you to attend the 8 Hour Intermediate Driver or 8 Hour Aggressive Driver Courses in Florida to satisfy their 6 Hour DDS requirement.
-But, Georgia does require you to attend the course in a classroom.
+Many Georgia Counties will permit you to attend these courses in Florida to satisfy their 6 Hour DDS requirement.

-Florida law does not allow you to attend a school to remove points for a ticket received in another state once it has come to your Florida Driving Record.
-This means you can not attend a DDS Class in Florida after the points have been applied to your License.
-Therefore, you must attend the class prior to paying the fine and only after receiving permission from the county or jurisdiction where you received the ticket.
+Florida law does not allow you to attend a school to remove points for a ticket once the ticket has cleared the other state.
+This means you can not attend a DDS Class in Florida after the points have been applied to your Florida Driving Record.
+Therefore, you must attend the class prior to paying the fine in the other state and only after receiving permission from the county or jurisdiction where you received the ticket.

-In order to attend a DDS Course in Florida for a Georgia Traffic Ticket (or other state), we suggest you follow these steps:
+In order to attend a Defensive Driver School Course in Florida for a Georgia Traffic Ticket (or other state), we suggest you follow these steps: